What'sNEW January - March 2017

 Life on Europa... has related links.

-Thanks, Bob Sweeney, Stan Franklin, Google Alerts and Chandra Wickramasinghe.
+Thanks, Bob Sweeney, Stan Franklin, Google Alerts, Chandra Wickramasinghe, Ronnie McGhee and Bill Smith.

 TRAPPIST-1... our first notice about these planets, posted 22 Feb 2017.